equinix-labs/metal-iot/test/README.md

 3. drone - represents a drone which completes deliver jobs.
 Drones exhibit semi-realistic flight trajectory and battery drain.
 Battery drain is impacted by the size of packages being delivered (payload).

 ## Getting Started
-1. Configure the emitter host variables along with `CHANNEL_KEY_DRONE_POSITION` env variable with the emitter channel key (via OS or .env file).  `EMITTER_HOST` defaults to `127.0.0.1` if not set.  `EMITTER_PORT` defaults to `8080` if not set.
+1. Configure the emitter host variables along with emitter channel keys for `drone-position` and `drone-event`(via OS or .env file).  `EMITTER_HOST` defaults to `127.0.0.1` if not set.  `EMITTER_PORT` defaults to `8080` if not set.
     ```
     CHANNEL_KEY_DRONE_POSITION=pZtoyNQ_b3WPRc63Br5QJv8CCcP2gfKZ
+    CHANNEL_KEY_DRONE_EVENT=qlnEY07lFKttkvyZbyzshmiDFPQOo232
     EMITTER_HOST=172.23.98.23
-    EMITTER_PORT=8080
+    EMITTER_PORT=8124
     ```

 1. Configure the warehouse and hangar initializers in app.ts to relfect your desired behavior.
-By default it will deploy 20 drones to two warehouses in north las vegas.
+By default it will deploy 30 drones to two warehouses in north las vegas.
 Once the drones deplete their battery they will return to the hangar.
 1. Launch the sim
     ```
     npm i